ml5885/model_internal_sleuthing/README.md

    - **Plotting and statistics:**
      Use scripts in `plots/` for probe result plots, PCA/analogy plots, and selectivity/advantage analyses.
 Dataset statistics are in `dataset/`.

----

-## Customization

-- Edit `src/config.py` to add or modify models, hyperparameters, or checkpoint lists.
+Edit `src/config.py` to add or modify models, hyperparameters, or checkpoint lists.

----

-## Output

-- `output/<model>_reps/`: Activation shards for each model.
-- `output/probes/`: Probe results and plots.
-- `output/<model>_analysis/`: Unsupervised analysis outputs.
-- `notebooks/figures*/`: Figures and tables from PCA/analogy experiments.